 If the weather turned severe, it may force you to remain indoors for several days.
 You may get stuck in one place until things become a bit easier for you to move around.
 How can you plan this trip and what are some of the things you should keep in mind is what I will be talking about in this article.

 For other details on visiting Ladakh outside of the month of March, you can take a look at How to Plan a Trip to Ladakh – A Complete Travel Guide.

 How to Plan a Trip to Leh Ladakh in March

-I will break this article in three parts.
-I will begin with sharing a few important tips that will be helpful in planning your trip overall.
-Then I will share an example of an itinerary that you can follow in Ladakh; followed by a few advantages and disadvantages of being in Ladakh in the month of March.
+I will break the information into three parts.
+I will begin by sharing a few important tips that will be helpful in planning your trip overall.
+Then I will share an example of an itinerary that you can follow in Ladakh followed by a few advantages and disadvantages of being in Ladakh in the month of March.

 Manali Leh Highway in March

 Is Manali Leh highway open in March?
 No, it never is, not even in the latter part of the month.
 Even Rohtang pass remains buried deep under snow at this time of the year.
 From Manali, the farthest you will be able to go is the Gulaba check pot, not beyond that.

 If you traveled by the Rohtang Tunnel, you can only go as far as Jispa.
 Baralacha La remains buried deep under the snow in March and there is absolutely no way that you can cross it this time.

 The earliest that Manali Leh highway opens is only in the month of May, not any sooner than that.